wessenstam/demoguide/docs/srvpam/mod5/mod5.md

 ![](../../images/lab0034.png)

-You will be "logged-in" automatically.
+Login as **delinealabs\afoster** and the known password.
 Click the **Delinea Report Services** folder.
 This will show all reports, per category, that are available after the default installation and configuration.

 !!!note
     If you get an error message, please wait a few minutes and then refresh your browser.
 Sometimes the reporting services was not ready and opening the URL for the first time, will trigger the start of the processes.
 A refresh will then be able to connect to the underlaying processes for the reporting.

 ![](../../images/lab0035.png)

-Navigate to **Attestation Reports folder > PCI Reports > PCI - Login Report - By Computer** report
+Navigate to **Delinea Report Services > Attestation Reports folder > PCI Reports > PCI - Login Report - By Computer** report

 ![](../../images/lab0036.png)